hejajama/subnucleondiffraction/README.md

     GSL_RNG_SEED=1 ./build/bin/subnucleondiffraction -dipole 1 ipsatproton 3.3 0.7 -real -Q2 0 -W 75 -mcintpoints 1e5

-Calculates diffractive scattering amplitude (real part, imaginary part: use `-imag` instead of `-real`) Q2  is the photon virtuality in GeV<sup>2</sup> and W is the center-of-mass energy.
+Calculates diffractive scattering amplitude (real part, imaginary part: use `-imag` instead of `-real`) Q2  is the photon virtuality in GeV<sup>2</sup> and W is the center-of-mass energy (again in GeV).
 This woud use 10<sup>5</sup> MC integration points points are used in (adaptive) Monte Carlo integration.
 The MonteCarlo method (Vegas or MISER) can be selected using the `-mcint` flag (see `src/main.cpp`)

 Using a heavy nucleus instead of proton, replace `1 -> 197` (Au) or any other A. For A>3 Woods-Saxon is used.
 Deuteron and 3He are handled separately.

-Random seed is set by GSL_RNG_SEED enviromental variable.
+Random seed is set by `GSL_RNG_SEED` enviromental variable.
 One **must** use the same RNG_SEED when calculating real and imaginary parts!

-Round proton is "ipsatproton 0 4" (first number controls the Width of the Gaussian from which the hot spot locations are sampled, and the second number is the width of the hot spots.
+Round proton is "ipsatproton 0 4" (first number controls the width of the Gaussian from which the hot spot locations are sampled, and the second number is the width of the hot spots.
+This code always uses three hotspots, edit `src/ipsat_proton.cpp` if necessary.
+If teh center-of-mass should be moved to the origin, add `com` at the end:

+    -dipole 1 ipsatproton 4.5 1.0 com

 Q_s fluctuations for constituent quarks are set as: